 Tired of changing diapers?
 When it comes to toilet

-teaching, it's best to take the cues from your child.
-Showing an interest in the
+teaching, take your cues from your child.
+Showing an interest in the potty, being

-potty, being aware of peeing and pooping, and expressing the need to go are signs
+aware of peeing and pooping, and expressing the need to go are signs that your child

-that your child is probably ready.
-Build on that awareness by reading potty books
+is probably ready.
+Build on that awareness by reading potty books together and "practicing"

 Doctors use certain milestones to tell if a toddler is developing as expected.

 There's a wide range of what's considered normal, so some children gain skills earlier

 or later than others.
 Toddlers who were born prematurely reach

 milestones later.
 Always talk with your doctor about your child's progress.